LuizFerK/GitHubExplorer/README.md

 - Clean search for GitHub repositories
 - Save your favorites repositories to see them later
-- Overview for all informations about each repository
+- Overview for all information about each repository

 # :wrench: Installation

 ### Required :warning:
+- Node.js
 - Yarn
-- Node.js

 ### SSH